All Episodes

 Whatever will make this as bad as possible for Cheney, that's what they hope for.

-So this story is is a C I told you so.
+So this story is a CI Told You So.

 To indict Cheney, the grand jury would have to conclude that a reasonable person in the vice president's place would say to himself, I am not pulling the trigger because this other guy might be in front of me, Finn said.

-The charge carries up to two years behind bars, but with no previous felonies, Cheney would be eligible for probation, a former prosecutor said.
+The charge carries up to two years behind bars, but with no previous felonies, Cheney would be eligible for probation, the former prosecutor said.

 He doesn't have to be conscious of the risk, but a reasonable person would have been, Charlotte said.

-As vice presidency, uh Vice President Cheney has no immunity from prosecution.
+As vice presidency, Vice President Cheney has no immunity from prosecution, so let's nail him.

-Mark Skirka, first assistant director, a district attorney for the three county area where the shooting took place, said prosecutors did not have an investigation underway.
+Mark Skirka, first assistant director, district attorney for the three-county area where the shooting took place, said prosecutors did not have an investigation underway.

 Damn it.